Rebranding- A Complete Guide to Planning and Executing It Successfully

 c) Write a blog post announcing the change

-If you are interested to know, how to rebrand, the first and the foremost feature is that people must know about the change of your brand.
-Only then, they will be interested to know more about your products, and the best way to do that is to communicate to them via blog post.
+If you are interested to know, how to rebrand, the first and foremost feature is that people must know about the change of your brand.
+Only then, they will be interested to know more about your products, and the best way to do that is to communicate to them via a blog post.

 d) Add a notification to your front page